jeannesguinn/brick-breaker/README.md

 ## Challenges

       One of the major challenges of this project was our time constraint.
 The timeline for this project from start to finish was five days.
-While five days may be enough time to produce an app in a discipline one is familiar with, it is a borderline insane endeavour for one that knows nothing about the language or gaming platforms, to speak of.
+While five days may be enough time to produce an app in a discipline one is familiar with, it is a borderline insane endeavor for one that knows nothing about the language or gaming platforms, to speak of.

-      The learning curve was an obvious challenge, but moreso due to having no prior knowledge of gaming engines.
+      The learning curve was an obvious challenge, but more so due to having no prior knowledge of gaming engines.
 While I hadn't programmed in C#, prior to this project, I found it to be less of a challenge than navigating Unity, itself.

       My greatest challenge, should become a learning lesson for all Unity beginners.
-Thou shalt not watch tutorials from depricated versions of Unity and expect new releases to perform the same.
+Thou shalt not watch tutorials from deprecated versions of Unity and expect new releases to perform the same.
 This was a HUGE learning lesson for me, as Unity 5 changed drastically from Unity 4 (both in layout and in scripting syntax structure).
-I can not begin to tell you how many hours were spent beating my head agaist the wall with this one.
+I can not begin to tell you how many hours were spent beating my head against the wall with this one.